NETWAYS/foreman-training/plugins/03_dhcp_browser.md

 ### Inspect DHCP reservations of the subnet "foreman"

 Navigate to "Infrastructure > Subnets" and press the "DHCP" button next to the subnet "foreman".
-In the following DHCP Browser you will find one reservation for every host created earlier.
+In the following DHCP Browser you will find one reservation for every host created earlier and the option to create "New DHCP Records".